What are the benefits of attending a JUCO?

 If your child has low high school grades and low ACT/SAT scores, a junior college is a good choice.
 While there your child can create opportunities for scholarships at a four year school.
 For students, transferring from junior colleges, colleges have totally separate financial aid package standards than they do for incoming freshmen.
 A college will consider a student’s high school grades, but they focus on the junior college transcript and GPA.

 Generally, if a student has low grades and test scores coming out of high school, two years at a JUCO can improve the scholarship amounts they receive from a four year college.
-On the flip side, if a student had high grades and test scores in high school then attends a junior college, their scholarship offers usually decrease.
+On the flip side, if a student had high grades and test scores in high school and then attends a junior college, their scholarship offers usually decrease.

 Maybe the best benefit of all to play at a JUCO